wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/7-add-email-settings.md

 8. Click **Next**.

 ## Step 4: Assign profile to group
-For this device configuration profile, you can skip assigning this profile to any groups, users, or devices until you have created users and enrolled devices.
+For this device configuration profile, you can skip assigning this profile to any groups, users, or devices until you've created users and enrolled devices.
 1. Click **Next**.

 ## Step 5: Set applicability Rules